ScholarshipOwl/laravel-doctrine-jsonapi/README.md

 The list of proposed improvements to the library.
   - [ ] Create default global error handler or write down documentation how to create such one.
         How to handle missing route\endpoint 404 and internal 500 errors.
-  - [X] Move authorization logic to the "FormRequest::authorize" action as this is the way Laravel want's to authorize requests.
-  - [X] Implement dynamic metadata import in the transformer.
   - [ ] Checkout option for adding include params like "include=roles:sort"  (TransformerAbstract.php:173)
-  - [ ] Check the option to integrate the [Laravel Sanctum](https://laravel.com/docs/10.x/sanctum)